Getting Started

 });

 The second argument is an optional object of key-value pairs.
 Pass whatever you find useful: name, email, plan, company, role.
-Dregs uses this data for authenticity scoring and displays it in the dashboard for easy identification.
+Dregs uses this data for authenticity scoring and displays it in the dashboard.

-When to call identify: Call it every time the user loads an authenticated page, not just once at login.
-This ensures all events and device data are properly associated with the identity, even across sessions.
+When to call identify: Call it every time the user loads an authenticated page, not only once at login.
+This associates all events and device data with the identity across sessions.

 Step 3: Track key events